Everett J. Waring: Career

-First admitted to the bar in Washington, D.C. in 1885, Waring began practicing law in D.C.
+First admitted to the bar in Washington, D.C., in 1885, Waring began practicing law in D.C.
 He moved to Baltimore in 1886 at the encouragement of Rev. Harvey Johnson to become the first black lawyer in the state and to represent the Brotherhood of Liberty to fight for rights of colored people.
 For instance, he sought to extend the state's Bastardy Act to include colored women as well as white women, which meant that unmarried colored women would have a legal right to financial assistance from their children's father.
 Although Clay did not officially win the case, the following year "white" was removed from the act so that the law was not limited to white women only.
 He established a law office on Courtland Street, where he served members of the African American community.
 He was admitted to the Maryland Court of Appeals in Annapolis in 1887.

 He and fellow Howard alumni Joseph S. Davis represented three African American men, including Henry Jones, of the Navassa Island riot of 1889.
 The riot, by guano miners who worked for the Quaker Company on the uninhabited Navassa Island, resulted in the death of five officers.
 The riot ensued after African American men were lured to the island to mine guano deposits and then were subject to mistreatment and low pay.

 Jones and 17 other men were charged with murder and returned to the United States.
 After arguing the case in several courts, the Jones v.
 United States case went to the Supreme Court in 1890, where it was ruled that since the island was discovered by an American, U.S. courts had jurisdiction.
 Jones and two other men were found guilty of murder and sentenced to execution.
 Waring and other leaders persuaded President Benjamin Harrison to commute the sentence to life in prison.
-Davis and Waring were the first African American lawyers to argue a case in the nation's Supreme Court.
+As the sole oral advocate, Waring was the first African American lawyer to argue before the United States Supreme Court.

 Waring became a "prominent civic leader" in the African American community.
 In addition to his law practice, Waring was a co-founder of Lexington Savings Bank.
 Waring also invested in real estate.
 He owned up to forty houses, all of which were mortgaged.
 Equity cases were taken out in Baltimore City Circuit Court against Waring when his bank failed and mortgages for his houses had outstanding balances.

-He edited newspapers in Ohio, Washington D.C., and in Baltimore.
+He edited newspapers in Ohio, Washington, D.C., and in Baltimore.
 In Springfield, he edited the Sunday Capital.
 He founded and published the Afro American newspaper in Columbus, Ohio.

 In 1897, he became an ordained minister in the African Methodist Episcopal Church.
 The same year he returned to Columbus and established a law practice and later also accepted the position of acting police judge.
 He was admitted to the bar in Pennsylvania on December 15, 1904.
 He was a member of the Odd Fellows and Masonic orders.